Wine Tasting in Bulgaria

 #5 Raspberry wine is all the rave in Bulgaria

 When we attended the Young Wine Festival in Plovdiv, we saw several stands featuring raspberry wine and raspberry wine blends.
 Our favorite was the Trastena raspberry (50%) – Merlot (50%) blend.
-Trastena uses 100% organic raspberries and doesn’t add any additional flavors, color agent, fruit juice, or fruit extracts to the wine.
+Trastena uses 100% organic raspberries and doesn’t add any additional flavors, color agents, fruit juice, or fruit extracts to the wine.
 It’s a pure product.
 The raspberries are vinified in the same way as grapes and it takes 1.5 kilos of raspberries to make just one bottle of wine.
 Because of Trastena’s success and popularity, more and more winemakers are starting to produce raspberry wine in Bulgaria.

 #6 Wine Tours are the way to go